eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide/index.md

 ## Overview

-[DUNE](https://github.com/AntelopeIO/DUNE) (Docker Utilities for Node Execution) provides developers with a personal container for EOS blockchain management, smart contract development, and testing purposes.
+[DUNE](https://github.com/AntelopeIO/DUNE) (Docker Utilities for Node Execution) provides developers with a personal container for EOS blockchain management, smart contract development, and testing.

 In this guide you will learn to use DUNE for basic smart contract development.
 You will learn to:
 * Launch a local EOS blockchain made of a single node